ChiragV21/Live-Search-Filter/README.md

 # Live-Search-Filter

-In this React Project, I am using Hooks and Router and in this project if we write an character then it shows an Image.
+In this React Project, I am using React Hooks and React Router and in this project if we write an character then it shows an related Image.